-The GA will use various programming means to achieve its goals.
+The Global Accelerator (the Global Accelerator) will use various programming means to achieve its goals.
 These will not be limited to joint UN programmes.
-For instance, several development partners have already expressed interest in aligning their current bilateral or multilateral funded programmes with the GA at the country level.
+For instance, several development partners have already expressed interest in aligning their current bilateral or multilateral funded programmes with the Global Accelerator at the country level.
 This represents a key opportunity to support coordination and maximize effectiveness and results under a common framework.
-A set of principles and engagement criteria for development partners who are willing to align their programmes with the GA will be established.
-This includes adherence to international standards, commitment to the SDGs, endorsement of the GA's theory of change, thematic road maps and intervention model; participation in national dialogues and INFF processes; joint diagnostics and problem identification; contribution to or utilization of the hub of experts; accountability based on the use of the same results framework; contributing to the generation of knowledge from the GA; and participation in the National Advisory Committee.
+A set of principles and engagement criteria for development partners who are willing to align their programmes with the Global Accelerator will be established.
+This includes adherence to international standards, commitment to the SDGs, endorsement of the Global Accelerator's theory of change, thematic road maps and intervention model; participation in national dialogues and INFF processes; joint diagnostics and problem identification; contribution to or utilization of the hub of experts; accountability based on the use of the same results framework; contributing to the generation of knowledge from the Global Accelerator; and participation in the National Advisory Committee.
 In return, development partner programmes will benefit from enhanced visibility, stronger policy coherence and maximizing policy outcomes.